 - Many areas have lists or maps of the local public toilets.
-Try typing 'public toilets' and the name of the place you are visiting into an internet search engine, such as Google. - · Visit the website greatbritishpublictoiletmap.rca.ac.uk to see a map of public toilets. - Download a phone app that can help you find a public toilet.
+Try typing 'public toilets' and the name of the place you are visiting into an internet search engine, such as Google. - Visit greatbritishpublictoiletmap.rca.ac.uk for a map of public toilets. - Download a phone app that can help you find a public toilet.